How Does SSO Work? A Simple Guide for Sales Teams

 By adding MFA to your SSO system, you get the best of both worlds.
 Your team enjoys easy access to all their tools, while you ensure that access is secure.
 This combination significantly reduces the risk of unauthorized access, because even if a hacker steals your team member’s password, they won’t be able to get in without that second verification factor.
 It’s a simple way to add a powerful layer of defense.

-A Quick Guide to SSO Protocols
+A Quick Rundown of Common SSO Protocols

 Single Sign-On doesn't just happen by magic.
 It relies on a set of rules and standards called protocols to work securely.
 Think of these protocols as the languages that different applications and identity providers use to talk to each other.
 While you don't need to be a developer to understand the basics, knowing the key players can help you appreciate what’s happening behind the scenes.
 The three most common protocols you'll encounter are SAML, OAuth with OpenID Connect, and LDAP.
 Each one handles authentication a bit differently, but they all share the same goal: to make access simple and secure.